-The pictures that will show in the gallery space, changing slowly??from??from time to time, were taken across a long period of time starting in the early 1970s.
+The pictures that will show in the gallery space, changing slowly from time to time, were taken across a long period of time starting in the early 1970s.
 Those from the forty years to 2011 were all taken on film.
-At least half were taken using a fixed 50mm lens camera, which led to the development of an approach where the photography involved??a direct contact with the subject matter ??? up close even if not personal (Very few are of people).
+At least half were taken using a fixed 50mm lens camera, which led to the development of an approach where the photography involved a direct contact with the subject matter – up close even if not personal (Very few are of people).

 That was not the age of taking multiple shots and selecting the best one; nor a time of firing off some nearly-right shots and editing them later.
 There was no in-store do-it-yourself cropping; no same-day reprinting.
 Those early shots were taken in the awareness that there was a maximum of 36 shots on the film, the film was then processed by sending it off in an envelope and waiting a couple of tense weeks for the prints or slides to arrive back in the post, hoping that there were no wasted exposures.
 The feeling was that each shot had to be right first time.
 Composition was paramount; exposure was critical; depth of focus was vital.